-The Milagro detector is capable of high reconstruction efficiency and good angular resolution for gamma-ray showers down to ~ 10 PMTs.
-Currently, the low energy reach is 4 ity of PMTs in the shower layer.
-The DAQ system's readout capability is about 2kHz, and using a simple multiplicity trigger this rate is reached at \sim 55 PMTs.
-This 55 PMT trigger threshold is well above the detector's intrinsic capability to detect and reconstruct gamma rays down to ~ 10 PMTs.
+The Milagro detector is capable of high reconstruction efficiency and good angular resolution for gamma-ray showers down to $\sim 10$ PMTs.
+Currently, the low energy reach is limited by the trigger system, which is a simple multiplicity of PMTs in the shower layer.
+The DAQ system's readout capability is about 2kHz, and using a simple multiplicity trigger this rate is reached at ~55 PMTs.
+This 55 PMT trigger threshold is well above the detector's intrinsic capability to detect and reconstruct gamma rays down to ~10 PMTs.
 Below the threshold of 55 PMTs the trigger rate becomes rapidly dominated by non-shower events such as single muons, and the total rate is higher then our ability to read out.
 In order to reject these non-shower events, we are developing custom trigger processors using the time signature of the PMTs hit and muon layer information to reduce our threshold.
 We are currently implementing these custom processors, and hope to update our progress at the conference.

-A lower energy threshold will significantly increase our sensitivity to gamma-ray sources, and in particular to sources of cosmological origin, such as GRBs, where the higher energy gamma-rays have sizable attenuation due to the interaction with the intergalactic infra-red light.
+A lower energy threshold will significantly increase our sensitivity to gamma-ray sources, and in particular to sources of cosmological origin, such as GRBs, where the higher energy gamma-rays have sizable attenuation due to the interaction with the intergalactic infra-red light (Hays and Noyes, 2001).